KDE/ki18n/docs/programmers-guide.md

 (e.g. there is no need to have `QApplication` constructed beforehand), but of course before any `i18n` call takes place.

-`KLocalizedString::setApplicationDomain` has one more effect.
-In any linked libraries which also use Ki18n, `i18n` calls will not return translations into given language if the application catalog for that language does not exist.
-This prevents a mix of translated and untranslated messages appearing in the user interface, when the application itself is not translated.
-For this reason, if the more verbose library call-domain connection described in the next section is used for application code as well, `setApplicationDomain` call should be made nevertheless.

 This is all there is to connecting calls and catalogs application's C++ source files.
 However, there may also be some non-code files that need connecting, and how to do this is some typical non-code